AMHA REGIONAL STATUS

 F. Equitation classes.

-G. Four of six AMHA Medal Classes: Saddle Seat, Western Seat, Reining Seat, Hunt Seat on the Flat, Hunt Seat Over Fences, and Dressage Seat.
+G. Three of six AMHA Medal Classes: Saddle Seat, Western Seat, Reining Seat, Hunt Seat on the Flat, Hunt Seat Over Fences, and Dressage Seat.

 A. All classes must be tied through 8th place.